Farama-Foundation/Minari/docs/content/minari_cli.md

 # Minari CLI

 Minari is also packaged with some useful CLI commands.
-The CLI tool is build on top off [Typer](https://typer.tiangolo.com/) and it will be available when installing Minari.
+The CLI tool is build on top off [Typer](https://typer.tiangolo.com/) and it will be available after installing Minari.
+The Minari CLI gives access to most of the package functions through the command-line such as listing existing datasets, downloading and deleting.

 <div class="termy">